bitfag/golos-python/README.md

-# Official Python STEEM Library
+# Official Python Golos Library
-`steem-python` is the official STEEM library for Python.
+`steem-python` is the official Golos library for Python.
 It comes with a BIP38 encrypted wallet and a practical CLI utility called `steempy`.

 ## Installation
-You can install `steem-python` with `pip`:
+You can install `golos-python` with `pip`:

 ```
-pip install -U steem
+pip install -U golos
 ```

 ## Documentation